osmcode/osmium-tool/man/osmium-sort.md

 If there are several objects of the same type and with the same ID they are ordered by ascending version.
 If there are several objects of the same type and with the same ID and version the sort order is unspecified.
+Duplicate objects will not be removed.

 This command works with normal OSM data files, history files, and change files.